RESTful web-services in JSIDPlay2

 Use trusted certificate

-Info: This step is only required, if you want to make use of the HTTPS protocol.
+Info: This step is only required if you want to make use of the HTTPS protocol.

-Info: This example is related to Let’s Encrypt and Apache2 installation on Linux according to my situation here.
+Info: This example is related to Let’s Encrypt and Apache2 installation on Linux, according to my situation here.

-If you as well, already have a web-server and want to host JSIDPlay2-server on the same machine, then you can use HTTPS using the same certificate for both: your web-server and JSIDPlay2Server.
-This is a step by step instruction of how it works:
+If you, as well, already have a web-server and want to host JSIDPlay2-server on the same machine, then you can use HTTPS using the same certificate for both: your web-server and JSIDPlay2Server.
+This is a step-by-step instruction of how it works:

 sudo apt-get install software-properties-common